reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 A FIFO queue preserves the order in which messages are sent and received and a message is delivered exactly once.

 The messages are ordered based on message group ID.
-If multiple hosts (or different threads on the same host) send messages with the same message group ID to a FIFO queue, Amazon SQS stores the messages in the order in which they arrive for processing.
+If multiple hosts send messages with the same message group ID to a FIFO queue, Amazon SQS stores the messages in the order in which they arrive for processing.

 To make sure that Amazon SQS preserves the order in which messages are sent and received, each producer should use a unique message group ID to send all its messages.

 Messages that belong to the same message group are always processed one by one, in a strict order relative to the message group.